 This river runs from Alice lake to the Rupert Inlet.
-The Marble River Provincial Park is located along the banks of Marble River and goes as far as the Quotsino Narrows.
-The Park offers excellent opportunities for wilderness hiking, wildlife photography and of coarse, fishing.
+The Marble River Provincial Park is located along the banks of the Marble River and goes as far as the Quotsino Narrows.
+The Park offers excellent opportunities for wilderness hiking, wildlife photography, and of course, fishing.
 One of the best mountain biking trails on the island is located in the park.

 Hike down the River trail to watch the salmon spawning in the fall, there is an awesome salmon spawning viewing area near the trailhead and also at bear falls.
 There is a fish ladder located at bear falls.
 Black bears use the park, especially during salmon spawning season, so please be bear aware.
-There is also the chance you might see other animals along this river corridor, you could see elk, deer, cougars, possible a wolf and some of the little ones like raccoons, pine martins or squirrels.
-The bird and plant life is pretty awesome as well, so don`t forget to bring your camera when you visit.
+There is also the chance you might see other animals along this river corridor, you could see elk, deer, cougars, possibly a wolf, and some little ones like raccoons, pine martins, or squirrels.
+The bird and plant life is pretty awesome as well, so don’t forget to bring your camera when you visit.

-Walk-in wilderness camping is allowed, and a western forest products rec site offers vehicle accessible camping adjacent to the park and trail.
-Its a nice little site with great views of the river.
+Walk-in wilderness camping is allowed, and western forest products rec site offers vehicle-accessible camping adjacent to the park and trail.
+It’s a nice little site with great views of the river.